Is there a driving age limit in the UK?

 Key takeaways

-There is no upper age limit for driving in the UK; drivers must renew their licence every three years after turning 70, declaring fitness and meeting eyesight requirements
+Drivers must renew their licence every three years after turning 70, and meet fitness and eyesight requirements

 Refresher courses and advice from organisations like IAM RoadSmart and the AA can help older drivers maintain their skills and safety

-There is no mandatory test or medical, but you must declare on the form that you are fit and able to drive safely.
-You must also meet the minimum eyesight requirement.
-In other words, you must be able to read - with glasses or contact lenses, if necessary - a car number plate made after 1 September 2001 from 20 metres away.
+You must be able to read - with glasses or contact lenses, if necessary - a car number plate made after 1 September 2001 from 20 metres away.

 You must also have a visual acuity of at least decimal 0.5 (6/12) measured on the Snellen scale, as well as an adequate field of vision.
-Your optician can perform the test, and NHS eye tests are free for people aged 60 and over.

 Diabetes or taking insulin